 If you have dry skin, it’s important to reach for a creamy shaving lotion to minimize nicks and razor burn.
 We love the Kiehl’s Ultimate Brushless Shave Cream Blue Eagle that is formulated for sensitive skin and is enriched with soothing aloe.

 Always moisturize your skin once you’re done shaving to replenish hydration.
 For dry skin, reach for emollient body butters or balms, like the La Roche-Posay Lipikar AP+ Moisturizer for Dry Skin, which is formulated with hydrating ingredients like shea butter and glycerin.

 TIP 6: Cool Down the Area

-If you do experience razor burn, Dr. Bhanusali suggests running the affected area under cold water.
+If you experience razor burn, Dr. Bhanusali suggests running the affected area under cold water.
 “A quick thing you can do is apply cold water to constrict the blood flow in the areas and [temporarily] tighten up the pores,” he says.
-You can also ice the area for a few minutes.
+You can also ice the area for a few minutes to alleviate the discomfort.

 TIP 7: Try a Post-Shave Product

 If you frequently experience razor burn, you may want to invest in a post-shave oil or razor bump cream that is formulated to help improve the skin’s appearance after hair removal.
 We suggest the Fur Ingrown Concentrate.